 Trading gains and losses are recorded on trade date and are reported on a net basis.
 Trading gains are comprised of changes in the fair value of financial instruments owned and financial instruments sold but not yet purchased (i.e., unrealized gains and losses) and realized gains and losses.
+Included in trading gains are net gains and losses on exchange traded options, futures and other derivative instruments.
 Dividends are integral to the valuation of stocks and interest is integral to the valuation of fixed income instruments.
 Accordingly, both dividends and interest income and expense attributable to financial instruments owned and financial instruments sold but not yet purchased are reported on a net basis as a component of trading gains in the accompanying consolidated statements of comprehensive income.